mmlacak/crochess/docs/source/libcc/ccpath.rst

     .. c:member:: CcPieceEnum encountered_piece

-        Piece encountered at the very last field in the :c:member:`fields` list.
+        Piece encountered at the very last field in the :c:member:`steps` list.

     .. c:member:: CcTagEnum encountered_tag

-        Tag encountered at the very last field in the :c:member:`fields` list.
+        Tag encountered at the very last field in the :c:member:`steps` list.

     .. c:member:: CcMomentum momentum